Paul North Rice: Dayton Public Library

 He was Librarian (director) of the Dayton Public Library in Dayton, Ohio from 1927-1936.

 He was the First Vice President of the New York State Library School Association in 1928.
 He served as president of the Ohio Library Association from 1930–31 and chairman of its legislative committee from 1931-1935.

 In fall 1931, Rice visited 43 large university, public, and reference libraries throughout the East Coast and Midwest as liaison for a special ALA committee examining cataloging and the systems at the Library of Congress.

 In 1933, he was the Chairman of the American Library Association Activities Committee.
 In 1935, he received an honorary Master of Arts from Wesleyan University, 25 years after his graduation.
 During his tenure in Dayton, he confronted funding challenges as a result of the Great Depression.
 He was a member of the Ohio Subcommittee in a 1934 Report on the Public Works of Art Project.

+In 1934, he gave a talk on the value of the public library for the Piqua Lions Club at the Congregational Christian Church in Piqua, Ohio.

 He also corresponded with W. E. B. Dubois regarding his magazine, The Crisis.
 He was posthumously elected into the Ohio Library Council Hall of Fame in 1980.

+In 1948, Rice told Marj Heyduck "I voice the pious hope that Dayton will someday vote a new library."
+This was something that he had been recruited to do but had not been possible during his tenure.
+He remarked that while he was unable to build the library, "I went out there with a wife and no children.
+And left with a wife and four children!"

 New York University Libraries

 Rice returned to New York to serve as the first Director of the New York University Libraries in 1936.
-This included the libraries at University Heights and Washington Square, along with NYU's Medical, Dental, Commerce, Wall Street Division libraries.
+This included the Gould Memorial Library at University Heights, the Washington Square Library, NYU's Medical, Dental, Commerce, and Wall Street Division libraries, and the Nassau College Library.
 At the time, there were 500,000 volumes in the university system.

 Rice wrote a history of the Eclectic Society for its centennial in 1937.